 5. Click on the Library menu item on the left side of the page.

-6. From the API Library, add the Gmail API and Google Calendar API to your project by searching for them and clicking their ENABLE button.
+6. From the API Library, add the Gmail API, Google Calendar API, and Google Drive API to your project by searching for them and clicking their ENABLE button.
 FEC will use these APIs for the acquisition.

 7. Visit the Service Accounts page here: https://console.developers.google.com/iam-admin/serviceaccounts